Massive quantum systems as interfaces of quantum mechanics and gravity: Introduction

-Another way to test gravity is to turn to observations of the universe.
-Indications of quantum gravity could be found in the signatures of $\gamma$-ray bursts~\cite{amelino1998tests}.
+Another way to test gravity is to turn to cosmological observations.
+Indications of quantum gravity could potentially be found in the signatures of $\gamma$-ray bursts~\cite{amelino1998tests}.
 Another key question is how quantum gravity effects influenced the early formation of the universe.
-While many other signatures have likely been washed out during latter stages of the universe's expansion, the detection of gravitational waves could shed light on quantum gravity effects present shortly after the Big Bang~\cite{kamionkowski2016quest}.
-In addition, non-Gaussian signatures in the CMB might provide additional insights into this period~\cite{komatsu2010hunting}.
+While many other effects have likely been washed out during the latter stages of the universe's expansion, the detection of primordial gravitational waves could shed light on quantum gravity effects present shortly after the Big Bang~\cite{kamionkowski2016quest}.
+In addition, non-Gaussian signatures in the cosmic microwave background (CMB) might provide additional insights into this period~\cite{komatsu2010hunting}.
 Other astrophysical tests of quantum gravity have also been proposed, such as signatures in the light of distant quasars~\cite{lieu2003phase,ragazzoni2003lack}.
 However, no such signals have yet been found.

 The detection of gravitational waves by the Laser Interferometer Gravitational-Wave Observatory (LIGO) collaboration~\cite{abbott2016observation} has opened yet another avenue for tests of quantum gravity.
-Many theories of quantum gravity (such as loop quantum gravity~\cite{rovelli2008loop} or string theory~\cite{dienes1997string}) require modification to the classical Einstein-Hilbert action, which in turn affects the propagation of gravitational waves~\cite{alexander2008gravitational}.
-The detection of primordial gravitational waves could potentially also shed light on which effective theories of gravity are valid on lower scales, which is otherwise known as the so-called Swampland problem of string theory~\cite{dias2019primordial}.
+Many theories of quantum gravity (such as loop quantum gravity~\cite{rovelli2008loop, ashtekar2021short} or string theory~\cite{dienes1997string}) require modification to the classical Einstein-Hilbert action, which in turn affects the propagation of gravitational waves~\cite{alexander2008gravitational}.
+The detection of primordial gravitational waves could potentially also shed light on which effective theories of gravity are valid at lower scales, which is otherwise known as the so-called Swampland problem of string theory~\cite{dias2019primordial}.
 In addition, the development of LISA provides prospects for tests of the equivalence principle and Lorentz invariance~\cite{barausse2020prospects}.